-Crowdfunding for business is sourcing money – usually via online means – from a group of people.
-By reaching a large number of individuals, those doing the crowdfunding can often raise large amounts of money without taking out loans, emptying out their savings or tying themselves to venture capitalists or banks.
+The classic crowdfunding definition is sourcing money – usually via online means – from a group of people.
+By reaching a large number of individuals, those doing the crowdfunding often raise large amounts of money without taking out loans, emptying out their savings or tying themselves to venture capitalists or banks.

 Ready to raise the capital your business needs?Download the 7 Forces of Business Mastery

 The word “crowdfunding” was first used by Michael Sullivan in 2006, when he tried to attract funding to a video project incubator on his company site.
 The project eventually failed, but a year later, crowdfunding platform Indiegogo launched.

 Indiegogo co-founder Slava Rubin found his inspiration in a woman who had been consistently turned down for in-vitro fertilization.
 Hospitals, doctors and insurance companies would not even afford her “the opportunity to fail,” which Rubin believed was everyone’s right as a citizen and human being.
 With his company’s help, crowdfunding gave her the chance to at least try to beat the odds.
 It can do the same thing for your business.

 Those who have found a passion and want to turn it into a profit are usually the most successful with crowdfunding.
 Take BluffWorks creator Stefan Loble.
 He has raised over $340,000 on Kickstarter not because he has a good product – wrinkle-free travel clothing – but because he’s viewed by those who contribute to his campaigns as incredibly passionate about what he does.

 How does crowdfunding work?